xor-function/fathomless/ps-batchfile/readme.md

-upon execution on target system it will extract the base64 encoded script to a base64 encoded file, then it will create a userland registry key to run a powershell command to load the encoded file and execute it upon user login.
+upon execution on target system it will extract the base64 encoded script to a base64 encoded file, then it will create a userland registry key to run a .cmd file which kicks off a powershell command to load the encoded file and execute it upon user login.

 # use
 ```